ahmedfgad/NeuralGenetic/README.md

 [NeuralGenetic](https://github.com/ahmedfgad/NeuralGenetic) is a Python project for training neural networks using the genetic algorithm.

 [NeuralGenetic](https://github.com/ahmedfgad/NeuralGenetic) is part of the [PyGAD](https://pypi.org/project/pygad) library which is an open-source Python 3 library for implementing the genetic algorithm and optimizing machine learning algorithms.
+Both regression and classification neural networks are supported starting from PyGAD 2.7.0.

 Check documentation of the [NeuralGenetic](https://github.com/ahmedfgad/NeuralGenetic) project in the PyGAD's documentation: https://pygad.readthedocs.io/en/latest/README_pygad_gann_ReadTheDocs.html

-The library is under active development and more features in the genetic algorithm will be added like working with binary problems.
-This is in addition to supporting more machine learning algorithms.
+The library is under active development and more features are added regularly.
+If you want a feature to be supported, please check the **Contact Us** section to send a request.

 Before using the [NeuralGenetic](https://github.com/ahmedfgad/NeuralGenetic) project, install PyGAD.